ADMISSIONS & WAITING LISTS

 Please note the Hounslow Fair Access Protocol is in process of being updated and will consulted upon.

-Please see links below for the Academy's Admission Policy for 2021-22 and 2022-23.
+Please see links below for the Academy's Admission Policy for this academic year and next academic year.

 A new in-year application form for 2023-2024 will available from 1 September 2023